SpyrosSov/hello-world/README.md

 # hello-world
-First repository for learning purposes
+This is a first repository for learning purposes